eslint/eslint/docs/src/extend/custom-processors-deprecated.md

         }
     }
 };

-// for ESM
-export default plugin;

-// OR for CommonJS
-module.exports = plugin;
 ```

 **The `preprocess` method** takes the file contents and filename as arguments, and returns an array of code blocks to lint.
 The code blocks will be linted separately but still be registered to the filename.

 A code block has two properties `text` and `filename`.
 The `text` property is the content of the block and the `filename` property is the name of the block.
-The name of the block can be anything, but should include the file extension, which tells ESLint how to process the current block.
-ESLint checks matching `files` entries in the project's config to determine if the code blocks should be linted.
+The name of the block can be anything, but should include the file extension, which tells the linter how to process the current block.
+The linter checks the [`--ext` CLI option](../use/command-line-interface#--ext) to see if the current block should be linted and resolves `overrides` configs to check how to process the current block.

 It's up to the plugin to decide if it needs to return just one part of the non-JavaScript file or multiple pieces.
 For example in the case of processing `.html` files, you might want to return just one item in the array by combining all scripts.
 However, for `.md` files, you can return multiple items because each JavaScript block might be independent.